Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • Doorway - most popular because they’re affordable and can be easily installed

-• Free standing pull up bar - flexible, easy to disassemble, and don’t require screws
+• Free-standing pull-up bar - flexible, easy to disassemble, and doesn’t require screws

 Whichever type of pull up bar you pick, make sure it’s stable, adaptable, and allows you a comfortable non-slip grip.